vdhamer/Photo-Club-Hub/.github/README.md

 ```
 Note that:
 - All fields within `idPlus` and `coordinates` are required.
 All other fields can be omitted if the data is not available or not applicable.
-- `idPlus.town` and `idPlus.fullName` together serve to differentiate clubs or musea from others.
+- `idPlus.town` and `idPlus.fullName` together serve to differentiate clubs or museums from others.
 Try to avoid changing these strings.
 - `coordinates` is used to draw the club on the map and to [generate](http://www.vdhamer.com/reversegeocoding-for-localizing-towns-and-countries/) localized versions of town and country names.
 Latitudes are in the range [-90.0, +90.0] where negative `latitude` means south of the Equator.
 Longitude values are in the range [-180.0, +180.0] where negative `longitude` means west of Greenwich London.
 - The `memberList` field (for clubs only) allows the app to find the next level list with membership data.
 It is reserved for future use.
 - The `image` field contains a public domain image of the outside of the venue.
 It is reserved for future use.